Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank

 \paragraph{Dependency Syntactic Tree}

 Since the dependency syntax trees are not provided on PTB, we thus have to convert the dependency trees automatically from the PTB.
 The dependency syntax represents grammatical structure by means of labeled binary head-dependent relations rather than phrases.
-The idea underpinning constituent-to-dependency conversion algorithms \cite{magerman1994natural,collins2003head,yamada2003statistical,de2006generating} is that head-dependent pairs are created from constituent by selecting one word in each phrase as the head and setting all other as its dependents.
+The idea underpinning constituent-to-dependency conversion algorithms \cite{magerman1994natural,collins2003head,yamada2003statistical,de2006generating} is that head-dependent pairs are created from constituents by selecting one word in each phrase as the head and setting all others as its dependents.
 The dependency labels are then inferred from the phrase-subphrase or phrase-word relations.
-There are three typical different conversion rules and tools on PTB: (1) Penn2Malt and the head rules of \citeauthor{yamada2003statistical} (\citeyear{yamada2003statistical}), noted as PTB-Y\&M; (2) dependency converter in Stanford parser v3.3.0 with Stanford Basic Dependencies \cite{de2006generating}, noted as PTB-SD; (3) LTH Constituentto-Dependency Conversion Tool \cite{johansson2007extended}, noted as PTB-LTH.
-In order to make the results on our corpora as comparable as possible to the one on CoNLL-2009 shared task, we use the same PTB-LTH conversion method to convert the golden and predicted constituent trees into dependency trees.
+There are three typical different conversion rules and tools on PTB: (1) Penn2Malt and the head rules of \cite{yamada2003statistical} , noted as PTB-Y\&M, (2) the dependency converter in the Stanford Parser v3.3.0 with Stanford Basic Dependencies \cite{de2006generating}, noted as PTB-SD, and (3) the LTH Constituent-to-Dependency Conversion Tool \cite{johansson2007extended}, noted as PTB-LTH.
+In order to make the results on our corpora as comparable as possible to those using the CoNLL-2009 shared task, we use the same PTB-LTH conversion method to convert the golden and predicted constituent trees into dependency trees.

-\paragraph{Predicate} We transform all annotated semantic arguments in PropBank and NomBank not just a subset and address propositions centered around both verbal (PropBank) and nominal (NomBank) predicates.
+\paragraph{Predicate} We transform all annotated semantic arguments (not just a subset) in PropBank and NomBank and address propositions centered around both verbal (PropBank) and nominal (NomBank) predicates.

 \paragraph{Uniform Argument}